tommybutts01/cpviz/README.md

 * Clicking on a Match:(timegroup) will open it in a new tab.
 * Added an "Export as ... .png" button

-Known Issue(s):
+### License
+[This modules code is licensed as GPLv3+](http://www.gnu.org/licenses/gpl-3.0.txt)

+### Issues
 * Duplicate paths are not noted on the edge text for IVRs.
 Selection 0, Timeout, Invalid = Operator Ring Group.
 Only 1 edge text is applied in this case.

-### License
-[This modules code is licensed as GPLv3+](http://www.gnu.org/licenses/gpl-3.0.txt)

-### Issues
-Please file bug reports by email to cpviz@swcp.com
+Please file bug reports by email to adam.volchko@gmail.com